 Previewing lets you see how your project would look and behave to the end user.
-A temporary snapshot of your work will open in a browser, where you can interact with it.
-You can preview your document while you're working on it as often as you like, but preview-generated files are intended for viewing on your own computer, not for sharing.
+A temporary snapshot of your work opens in a browser, where you can set preview mode options (such as viewing different-sized versions of a responsive ad) and interact with the preview.
+You can preview your document as often as you like while you're working on it, but preview-generated files are intended for viewing on your own computer, not for sharing.

 You can also preview animation on the Web Designer stage with some limitations (for example, events don't get triggered).

 Once you've finished authoring your document, you should publish it to create the finalised files.
 Publishing will streamline the source code, add the appropriate enabler code for Google AdMob, Google Ads and Display & Video 360 ads, and let you configure additional settings.